InspectorGadget/cx-docker/README.md

 4. Change the file permission of `install.sh` to executable.
 (Tip: `chmod +x install.sh`)
 5. Run the `install.sh` file.
 (Tip: `./install.sh`)
 6. Wait for the installation to complete.
 7. Upon completion, please ensure the environment variables are globalised for your terminal.
+The environment key-value pair will be shown on your Terminal.
 (Tip: `source ~/.bashrc`)
+8. Please re-link the `libclntsh.dylib` file to the `libclntsh.dylib.19.1` file.
+   - Delete the contents in the `lib` folder
+      - `rm -rf ~/oracle/lib/*`
+   - Re-link the `libclntsh.dylib` file to the `libclntsh.dylib.19.1` file
+      - `ln -s ~/oracle/lib/libclntsh.dylib.19.1 ~/oracle/lib/libclntsh.dylib`
-8. Woila!
+9. Woila!
 You can now run CX Oracle on any of your projects.
 Remember that the steps performed by you above is one-time only!
 If your installation is corrupted, please re-run the `install.sh` file.

 ## Notes